willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 ## I just inserted fresh batteries but the controller virtual battery level does not indicate full level.

 Motion controller battery level is tuned for AA batteries.
 Some low voltage rechargeable batteries may not report as full although they are fully charged.

-## My controller does not vibrate.

-Replace your batteries.
-Haptics are disabled when the battery level gets low.

-## My device vibrated three times and then shutdown.

-Replace your batteries (they are running low and hit the cut-off threshold).

 ## My Samsung motion controller’s touchpad is off-center or has a dead spot.